 But The Legal Directory 2007 also in cludes all the indispensable information you've come to rely upon - Bar Association bylaws, contacts and committees; information on federal, state and county courts and government agencies; a judges index; corporate counsel listings; alternative dispute resolution resources; and a special business-to-business section tailored to the legal community.

 Once again this year, each copy of The Legal Directory will include complimentary access to The Legal Directory Online.
 So the information you need will be only a few mouse clicks away.
 Online firm and attorney listings are updated throughout the year, so you'll always have access to the most up-to-date addresses and phone numbers.

 Order today at thelegaldirectory.org.

-will provide a basic overview of what the controversy is all about.
-Learn "best practices" from the corporate and accounting perspectives; hear about lessons learned; find out how to apply the new rules and how to remain in compliance and more.
+offers practical, "real world" guidance on how to handle these increasingly common cases.
 This 3 CLE credit (substantive) hour program will be held in Philadelphia on Wednesday, Aug.
-17, at The CLE Conference Center, on the 10th floor of the Wanamaker Building, Juniper Street entrance (between 13th and Broad streets, opposite City Hall), from 12 to 3:15 p.m.
-Registration and lunch begin at 11:30 a.m.
+8, at The CLE Conference Center on the 10th floor of the Wanamaker Building, Juniper Street entrance (between 13th and Broad streets, opposite City Hall), from 12:30 to 3:45 p.m.
+Registration and lunch begin at 12 p.m.
 For additional information, or to register, click here

 The following courses are cosponsored by the Philadelphia Bar Association and the Pennsylvania Bar Institute.
 All courses are at The CLE Conference Center in the Wanamaker Building, except as otherwise noted.
 Registration begins 30 minutes before course start time.